struct/isoalloc/README.md

 } iso_free_traces_t;
 ```

 When `HEAP_PROFILER` is enabled these structure will contain information collected by the allocator by sampling `malloc` and `free` calls.
 This data structure is experimental and is subject to change.
 See `interfaces_test.c` file for an example of how to retrieve and inspect these structures.
+Note: On MacOS you may need to use gcc/g++ to compile this functionality without error.